-The District encourages its Directors, BAOs, employees, consultants, contractors, and citizens to share their questions, concerns, suggestions, or complaints with someone who can address them properly.
-For employees, their supervisor is often in the best position to address areas of concern.
-Consultants, contractors, residents, and other stakeholders, as well as employees who are not comfortable speaking with their supervisor or are not satisfied with the supervisor's response, are encouraged to report their concern to the District as described below.
-Supervisors and managers are required to report alleged violations of law to the District's Chief of Police and General Counsel.
+The District encourages its Directors, officerBAOs, and employees, consultants, contractors, and citizens to share their questions, concerns, suggestions, or complaints with someone who can address them properly.
+In most casesFor employees, an employee'stheir supervisor is often in the best position to address areas of concern.
+Consultants, contractors, residents, and other stakeholders, as well asHowever, if an employees who are is not comfortable speaking with his or hertheir supervisor or is-are not satisfied with the supervisor's response, the employee isare encouraged to contact report their concern to the District as described below-Ethics Officer.
+Supervisors, and managers and the District Ethics Officer are required to report alleged violations of law to the District's Chief of Police and General Counsel.
 The Chief of Police will coordinate as appropriate with the District Attorney who has jurisdiction.